byronwall/byronwall.github.io/_posts/2017-10-07-morning-commute-viewer.md

 To accomplish the description above, you could simply open a browser page with the various commutes loaded and refresh the page every 10 minutes.
 For the first pass at this, that's exactly what I did.
 After one day of doing that however, I realized this was a good chance to use a headless browser and automate the task.

-The full project is on Github (TODO: add link) and provides a description of how to use the tool.
+The full project is [on Github](https://github.com/byronwall/commute-snapshots) and provides a description of how to use the tool.

 On this site however, I'll point out a couple of observations from the experience and how I would handle a similar task in the future.